Jennie-Eardley/Tidy-Tuesday/README.md

 **San Francisco Trees**

 Experimenting with clusters in leaflet.
+This visualisation shows a clustered distribution of trees across San Francisco.
 When the code is open the user can click on each cluster to see a visualisation of the area covered by the cluster.
 Double clicking on a cluster allows the user to zoom in one the area covered with a breakdown of clusters.
 Data is from San Francisco's Open Data Portal.

 ![image](https://user-images.githubusercontent.com/59340652/92800909-0d860480-f3ad-11ea-88d3-5b227007444e.png)